catiegrasse/independent-study/finalPaperDraft.md

  | Independent Functional Health Status | 97.78% | 97.37% | 0.7921 |
  | Totally or Partially Dependent Functional Health Status | 0.8869% | 1.754% | 0.4195 |

+From the table above, there was a significant difference in proportions of patients that smoked <1 year before surgery and had dyspnea (9.649%) and patients that did not smoke and had dyspnea (2.661%), proportions of patients that smoked <1 year before surgery and were ventilator dependent (0.8772%) and patients that did not smoke and were ventilator dependent (0.3706), proportions of patients that smoked <1 year before surgery and had hypertension (50%) and patients that did not smoke and had hypertension (31.04%).

 | | Non-Hypertension (N = 368.0) | Hypertension (N = 197.0) | p-value |
 | ------------- | ------------- | ------------- | ------------- |